Carrum: Politics

+Chris Howe has been the local City of Kingston councillor since 2024, representing Banksia Ward, which includes the suburb of Carrum.

+Carrum is in the Electoral district of Carrum in Victoria's Legislative Assembly, represented since 2014 by Labor MP Sonya Kilkenny.

+As part of a regular electoral redistribution of boundaries, Carrum was moved to the federal Division of Dunkley from the 2025 Australian federal election and is currently represented in federal parliament by Labor MP Jodie Belyea.

 Media

-Radio Carrum

 Radio Carrum is a Community Internet Radio Station Broadcasting a variety of unique programs based around the Carrum area.
 Popular shows include; AFL Gurus, Carrum Cricket Club Show, Friday Night Frothies and The Other Guys.
 The whole purpose of the station is to allow inspired people to present their findings, passions and obsessions.

-Newspapers

 Carrum is currently serviced by a single print newspaper, Bayside News.